Andre Jones and Freddie Tiller: Murders and arrest

 In 1980, Jones confessed to committing a triple murder in 1971, when he was 14 years old.
 The alleged victims were Arthur Lee Walson, 21, and brothers Frank Slaughter, 23, and Jack Slaughter, 21, and had been shot and stabbed.
-Jones said he killed the men for failing to pay him money for drugs he gave them.
-An officer said he didn't report Jones's confession since he believed that he was too young to have committed the murders on his own.
+Jones said he killed the men for failing to pay him money for drugs that he gave them.
+An officer said he didn't report the confession since he thought Jones was too young to have committed the murders on his own.
 Jones refused to say if he had an accomplice in the alleged murders.

 In November 1978, Jones murdered Michael Wallace, 67, and Dora Wallace, 55, in their home.
 He decapitated Michael and stabbed Dora to death, before torching their house.
 Jones confessed to the murders after his arrest, but was never tried for them.

 On April 30, 1979, Jones, along with Tiller, killed three people.
 The first victim was 63-year-old Richard Stoltz.
 Stoltz, a World War II veteran, was in the back of a pickup truck, stacking bricks.
 Tiller said he was going to rob Stoltz and asked Jones for a gun.
 After Jones gave him a gun, Tiller approached Stoltz and told him he was being robbed.
-When Stolz tried to raise his hands in surrender, Tiller shot him in the left eye, killing him.
+When Stoltz tried to raise his hands in surrender, Tiller shot him in the left eye, killing him.
 He then took Stoltz's wallet, keys, and watch.
 Tiller's cousin, Lori Elem, who was also Jones's girlfriend, witnessed the robbery-slaying and would later testify at their trials.

-Afterwards, Jones told Tiller "Man, you shot the shit out of that honky," to which he replied, "I mean business.
+Afterwards, Jones told Tiller, "Man, you shot the shit out of that honky," to which he replied, "I mean business.
 He wouldn't up the cash."
 Jones and Tiller then decided to rob a dry cleaning store.
-They entered the store, and Jones immediately shot the proprietor, 23-year-old Samuel Nersesian, in the head, then shot him a second time after he fell to the floor.
-The two then emptied the store's cash register.
-Tiller left the store, and shortly after, a mailwoman, 22-year-old Debra Brown, entered the store.
-At his trial, Tiller claimed he told Jones not to hurt Brown.
-However, Jones hid behind the door, and ambushed her when she entered.
+Jones held the proprietor, 23-year-old Samuel Nersesian, at gunpoint while Tiller searched the store for valuables.
+What happened next is disputed.
+According to Jones, he immediately murdered Nersesian, shooting him once in the head, then shooting him a second time after he fell to the floor, while Tiller was present.
+According to Tiller, Nersesian was alive until the end of the robbery.
+Before the two men could leave, however, 21-year-old mailwoman Debra Brown entered the store.
+Tiller left the building after twice telling Jones not to hurt Brown.

+However, after Tiller left, Jones hid behind the door and ambushed Brown when she entered.
 He grabbed her around the neck, pushed her into the business's kitchen, and shot her twice, once in the chest and once in the mouth.
-Jones and Tiller then left the store.
-They were arrested on May 4, 1979.
+Jones then joined Tiller outside and the two left the scene.
+They were both arrested on May 4, 1979.